 Running a one-person business

-DiUlio advises having a well-thought-out plan and doing your research.
+DiUlio advises having a well-thought-out plan and doing your research before you begin looking for freelance work.

 "You need to know and approach [freelancing] with an economic plan," DiUlio said.
 "Web-based writing is a little easier, because the payment turnaround is quicker, as opposed to print which could have 30-, 60- or 90-day turnarounds."